Lee So-jung: 2015–present: Debut as a soloist

-After Ladies' Code's return after the accident, Lee was featured in two episodes of the King of Mask Singer talent show on February 21.
+After Ladies' Code's return after the accident, Lee was featured in two episodes of the MBC show King of Mask Singer on February 21.
 For the show, she released the songs "Blue In You", a collaboration with Lee Tae-sung, and "If You Come Back", garnering a total of 59 votes.
 In June, she released the song "I Don't Want", a duet with Jung Key.
-Still in 2016, Lee became a contender on the Girl Spirit competition show, which had its first episode aired on July 19 on JTBC.
+In 2016, Lee was a contestant on the JTBC competition show Girl Spirit, which first aired on July 19.

 Lee made her official debut as a soloist in May 2017 with the ballad track "Better Than Me".
 The music video was released on May 4, starring Loona's Hyunjin.
 The following month, she collaborated with Mind U for the release of the single "A Break Up Song", included on the studio album, RE: Mine.
-She then released "Deep Inside", a collaboration with Jung Han-hae, in January 2018.
+She then released "Deep Inside", a collaboration with Hanhae, in January 2018.
 On March 14, 2018, Lee returned with the release of her first single album, Stay Here, consisting of a title track of the same name and b-side track "Crystal Clear".

 In February 2020, Lee and Ladies' Code bandmates Zuny and Ashley left Polaris Entertainment after contract expiration and unsuccessful renegotiations with the company.
 Lee's subsequent work included the release of her second single album Island and its lead single of the same name on August 22, 2020.
 The song is heavily influenced by the tropical house genre, an atypical venture for Lee.
 The following year, she participated in JTBC's second-chance vocal competition show, Sing Again, finishing among the program's top six contestants.
 On February 19, 2021, under new label Needs Music Entertainment, Lee released her third single album, 함께 했는데 이별은 나 혼자인 거야, consisting of a title ballad of the same name and its instrumental version.
 The track became the first of Lee's singles to enter Korea's weekly Gaon Digital Chart, peaking at number 92.
 The following weeks the song achieved new highs peaking at number 65, number 42 and number 33.
 Additionally, the song peaked at number 30 on the Gaon Download Chart.

 In April 2021, Lee signed a contract with JTBC Studios.